-Meeting with three female managers of Corporate Foundations – What impact?
+Meeting with three corporate foundation leaders – What impact?

 © FGCA

-In France, nearly half (47%) of corporate foundations were created between 2000 and 2009, according to the last National Survey of Funds and Foundations published by the Observatoire de la philanthropie de la Fondation de France.
-43% of corporate foundations were created over the past 10 years, of which 18% between 2015 and 2017 (1).
-The corporate foundations have shown dynamism and have become levers of innovation and transformation for the companies.
+In France, nearly half (47%) of corporate foundations were created between 2000 and 2009, according to the latest National Survey on Funds and Foundations published by the Philanthropy Observatory of the Fondation de France.
+43% of corporate foundations were created over the last 10 years, including 18 % between 2015 and 2017 (1).
+Corporate foundations are demonstrating dynamism and are becoming levers of innovation and transformation for companies.

-As part of the Grameen Credit Agricole Foundation’s Friends Club meetings, the Evergreen Campus of Crédit Agricole SA in Montrouge welcomed on November 28th, three female managers of Corporate Foundations who came to present their trajectories but also and above all the commitments and impact of the Foundations they lead.
+As part of the meetings of the Circle of Friends of the Grameen Crédit Agricole Foundation, the Evergreen Campus of Crédit Agricole SA in Montrouge welcomed three directors of corporate foundations on November 28th who came to present their careers but also and above all the commitments and impact of the foundations they manage.

-Under the moderation of Eric Campos, Managing Director of the Grameen Credit Agricole Foundation, Miren Bengoa, Managing Director of the Chanel Foundation, Aurélie Bellemin, Managing Director of Fondation Solidarités by Crédit Agricole Centre-est, and Viviane Olivo, Managing Director of Fondation Crédit Agricole Nord de France shared with the audience the objectives and values of their respective Foundations and their point of view on the impact the work performed by corporate foundations may have on the business world and society at large.
+Under the moderation of Eric Campos, General Delegate of the Grameen Crédit Agricole Foundation, Miren Bengoa, General Delegate of the Chanel Foundation, Aurélie Bellemin, General Delegate of the Fondation Solidarités by Crédit Agricole Centre-est, and Viviane Olivo, General Delegate of the Fondation Crédit Agricole Nord de France, shared with the audience the objectives and values of their respective Foundations and their point of view on the impact of the work of corporate Foundations on the business world and on society as a whole.

 Plastic Odyssey and Crédit Agricole renew their partnership